facebookresearch/fairscale/CONTRIBUTING.md

 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
-5. Make sure your code lints.
+5. Make sure your code passes static analysis (see below).
 6. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")